nextstrain/WNV/README.md

 * To modify the minimum length of nucleotide sequence in the WNV Washington focused build enter the desired threshold in the --min-length <MIN_LENGTH> parameter that is listed in the [washington-state/config.yaml](https://github.com/nextstrain/WNV/blob/main/phylogenetic/build-configs/washington-state/config.yaml) file.

 ## Customization for Local Adaptation
-This build can be customized for use by other jurisdictions, including as states, cities, counties, or countries.
+This build can be customized for use by other demes, including as states, cities, counties, or countries.

 ### Subsampling
 The Washington focused WNV build retrieves all available WNV sequences from NCBI and filters the data within the phylogenetic workflow based on criteria defined in the config.yaml file, located in the [build-configs/washington-state](https://github.com/nextstrain/WNV/blob/main/phylogenetic/build-configs/washington-state/config.yaml) folder.
 For details on the current subsampling configuration and instructions on modifying the criteria, refer to the [phylogenetic/build-configs/washington-state README.md](https://github.com/nextstrain/WNV/blob/main/phylogenetic/build-configs/washington-state/README.md).

 ### Incorporating Additional Metadata
 We have added the option to integrate additional metadata, which can include either public or sensitive information.
-This feature is especially useful for jurisdictions that need to annotate the phylogenetic trees or map visualizations in Auspice.
+This feature is especially useful for state health departments that need to annotate the phylogenetic trees or map visualizations in Auspice.
 For example, in the Washington focused WNV build, we mapped the centroids of zip codes where mosquito traps are located.
 This information is within the phylogenetic workflow in the metadata.tsv file, located in the [phylogenetic/data-private](https://github.com/nextstrain/WNV/tree/main/phylogenetic/data-private) folder.
 For more details on the current metadata configuration and instructions on modifying it, refer to the [phylogenetic/data-private README.md](https://github.com/nextstrain/WNV/tree/main/phylogenetic/data-private).

 ## Contributing
 For any questions please submit them to our [Discussions](insert link here) page otherwise software issues and requests can be logged as a Git [Issue](insert link here).